GilbertGrundy/CS201-HW1-Bittool/README.txt

 successfuly prints an error message if the input does not meet the required criteria.

-After this homework I feel a lot more comfortablewith bitwise operators, command line arguments, C, and Makefiles.
+After this homework I feel a lot more comfortable with bitwise operators, command line arguments, C, and Makefiles.
 The struggle was worth it!